-The region is well-serviced with electricity, transmission lines and generating facilities, the most significant being a large coal-fired power plant outside the Town of Çan (37 km to the E).
+The region is well serviced with electricity, transmission lines and generating facilities, the most significant being a large coal-fired power plant outside the Town of Çan (37 km to the E).
 Population and agricultural activity is concentrated in the valleys, while most areas of active exploration are located in highlands which are predominantly forested.
-Local labour is employed from nearby villages, although no villages lie within the exploration licences.

-There is no exploration infrastructure located on the property, with the exception of dirt roads used for logging.
-There are a number of streams and water springs located at the base of many of the hills that would be suitable sources of water for drilling.
+Local labour is employed from nearby villages.
+There is no exploration infrastructure located on the properties, with the exception of dirt roads used for logging.
+There are a number of streams and water springs located at the bases of many of the hills that are suitable sources of water for drilling.